How do I become a qualified mediator in Minnesota?

 Parenting Time Expediting is another child-focused role that clarifies and addresses parents’ issues and concerns regarding an existing parenting time order, and makes determinations as to unresolved disputes, when appropriate.
 The Parenting Time Expeditor (PTE) is limited to addressing parenting time disputes not addressed in a court order, interpreting existing orders, and determining whether violations of a court order has occurred.
 If the parents are unable to agree, the PTE can make a decision regarding the dispute.
 PTEs are appointed by the court pursuant to Minn.
 Stat. § 518.1751.

-For more information about training, please click a link to the training descriptions below or call 612-222-0023.
+For more information about training, please click here to access our upcoming trainings, or call 612-222-0023.

 Parenting Consulting Training